-In the Bad Lands of the West a late expedition of geologists sent out by the government came upon a bed of extinct oysters whose size was almost beyond belief, says the Cincinnati Enquirer.
-Many were four feet in length, and the animal, when alive, must have been a curious and can be depended upon.
-50 cts. at drug-spectacle.
-Imagine a dozen of these on spectacle.
-Imagine a dozen of these on spectacle.
-The challe in this local. the half shell!
-The shells in this locality were strewn about over the plain as if the feast of some Titanic race had suddenly been broken up.
+In the Bad Lands of the West a late expedition of geologists sent out by the government came upon a bed of extinct esters whose size was almost beyond belief, says the Cincinnati Enquirer.
+Many were four feet in length, and the animal, when alive, must have been a curious Imagine a dozen of these on spectacle. the half shell!
+The shells in this locality were strewn about over the plain as if the feast of some Titanic race had suddealy been broken up.
 Some were partly buried, and rapidly disintegrating under the influence of wind and weather.
-On the northwestern coast a clam has recently been discovered very similar to the soft clam of the East, with the exception that the new finds weigh about o pounds spiece and are a foot or more in length.
-They are called geoducks by "Children," said the fond mother, ing, the meat rather resembling that of
+On the northwestern coast a clam has recently been discovered very similar to the soft clam of the East, with the exception that the new finds weigh about two pounds apiece and are a foot or more in length.
+They are called geoducks by the natives, and are said to be fine extlng, the meat rather resembling that of a crab or lobster than the rest of the tion.
+Take Piso's Cure in time. \\\